 If you get a bill for health care or drugs, call Member Services or send the bill to us.
-To send us a bill, see page 120.
+To send us a bill, refer to Section A.

-- If you have not paid the bill, we will pay the provider directly if the services or drugs are covered and you followed all the rules in the Member Handbook. - If you have paid the bill, the services or drugs are covered, and you followed all the rules in the Member Handbook, it is your right to be paid back. - If the services or drugs are not covered, we will tell you.
+- If you have not paid the bill, we will pay the provider directly if the services or drugs are covered and you followed all the rules in the Member Handbook. - If you have paid the services or drugs are covered, and you followed all the rules in the Member Handbook, it is your right to be paid back. - If the services or drugs are not covered, we will tell you.